valoudefou/feature-flag-to-ga4/README.md

 ## ✅ Implementation Details

-The GA4 snippet is injected using Remix’s server-rendered `head` logic.
+The GA4 snippet is injected using app’s server-rendered `head` logic.
 Here's how it works:

 ### 1. Loading the GA4 Script Asynchronously